needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 **Restore Default Assets On Tutorial Reload**

-When enabled, everything in Assets is copied into Tutorial Defaults, and upon the Tutorial being finished, it's copied back into Assets.
-This means that every asset will be reset upon the restart of the tutorial, and that the size of your project will double.
-With this option disabled, changes to assets will remain.
+When enabled, a backup of your project's `Assets` folder is made into `Tutorial Defaults` folder when the tutorial project is started for the first time in non-authoring mode, meaning, the Tutorial Authoring Tools package is not present.
+Every time a tutorial is started, the backup is restored, meaning that any modifications to the original tutorial project assets will be lost.
+With this option disabled (the default), changes made to assets will remain as usual.

+Enabling this feature means that the size of your project will double and you should configure your version control software to ignore the `Tutorial Defaults` folder.
  If your project has lot of large assets or includes several tutorials that build upon each other, you should have this option disabled to prevent errors!

 **Tutorial Style**